MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/methods-auto/record/record-filtergroup-method.md

 Filters in different groups are all effective simultaneously.
 For example, if in one group, a filter is set on customer numbers 1000 to 2000, while in another group, a filter is set on customer numbers 1800 to 3000, then only numbers in the range 1800 to 2000 are visible.

-If you have filters on multiple fields in the same filtergroup, then only records matching all filters are visible.
+If you have filters on *multiple fields in the same filter group*, then only records matching all filters are visible.
 The only exception to this is filtergroup -1 where records only need to match at least one of the filters.

 [!INCLUDE[d365fin_long_md](../../includes/d365fin_long_md.md)] uses the following filter groups internally.